Energy Efficiency Program

 The Energy Efficiency Program is all about controlling the factors that we can control, even the tiniest details.
 But sometimes it’s doing the little things that give us the biggest results.

 Madison School District prides itself on being on the cutting edge of the nation-wide energy conservation movement.
 The program is still new and developing but hopes are high that the savings will be well worth the efforts.
-Mark Bates, Energy Auditor, or Russ Wilson, Building Operations Administrator, can be contacted with questions about this program.
+The building operations administrator, can be contacted with questions about this program.